ShreejalRai/ShreejalRai/README.md

 If data pops into my life, chances are I’ll analyze it all.
 My primary tool is Power BI for data visualization, and I’m currently learning R to expand my analytical capabilities.

-I have skills in SQL for database management, and Python Programming for data analysis.
+I have skills in SQL for database management, and Python Programming for web designing and data analysis.
 In addition, I am proficient with the Microsoft Office Suite (especially Excel) for data manipulation and reporting.

 One of my favorite projects involved a comprehensive analysis of renewable energy in Norway.